philamp/jellygrail/README.md

 This creates settings files and also prepares "rshared" mounted folder ``./Video_Library/`` (so its content reflects the magic ✨ happening inside the docker container)
 > Learn more about "rshared" here : https://forums.docker.com/t/make-mount-point-accesible-from-container-to-host-rshared-not-working/108759

-> This script throws unmounting errors but don't worry

 ### 🐳 4/ Docker command

 Take a notepad and progressively paste portions of code in sub-sections 4.1 to 4.3 below: